Request A Call Back

 Everyone hopes to make it through the day safely and arrive home in one piece.
-However, when car accidents happen, if you’re injured, the injuries can cause havoc with your life.
+However, when car accidents happen, if you’re injured, the injuries can have a huge impact on your life.
 It can lead to pain, the need for costly and ongoing treatment and it can interfere with your ability to work and your future options.

-A Queensland motor accident compensation claim assists people who are injured in road accidents to access rehabilitation and treatment.
+A motor vehicle accident claim assists people who are injured in road accidents to access compensation, rehabilitation and treatment.
 It can also provide a lump sum damages payout to compensate you for the impact the injury has had on your life.

-You might also be eligible for additional workers compensation benefits if your accident occurred between work and home, or on a lunch or smoking break.
+You might also be eligible for additional workers compensation benefits if your accident occurred between work and home, or on a lunch or smoko break.

 Record as much detail as possible at the scene of the accident, if possible (for example, date and time of the accident, registration numbers and details of the vehicles, name and contact details of the driver who caused the accident and any witnesses, and photographs of the damage).